 The County issued a capital lease for the purchase of capital equipment for the Road & Bridge department.
 The County issued this agreement through Welch State Bank on October 12, 2021 in the amount of \$95,438.
-The interest rate is 2.66%, and the agreement matures on October 12, 2023.
+The interest rate is 2.66%, and the agreement matured during 2023.